How to Efficiently Count Prime Numbers

 12 = 6 × 2

-As you can see, the last two products are the reverse of the first two, with the critical point of reversal at sqrt(n)
+You can see, the last two multiplications are just the first two reversed.
+The turning point is at sqrt(n)

 .

-is a prime number since no divisible factors will be found in the interval [sqrt(n), n]
+is a prime, because there are no more factors in [sqrt(n), n]

 .

-function.
-The above explanation is provided to help readers understand the significance of sqrt(n)
+function, you actually do not need this function.
+The above explanation is just to help you understand sqrt(n)

 Efficient Implementation of countPrimes

-The following method is known as the "Sieve of Eratosthenes," invented by a great ancient Greek named Eratosthenes.
-We have seen his name in our middle school textbooks because he was the first to correctly calculate the Earth's circumference using the shadow of an object and is acclaimed as the "Father of Geography."
+Next, let's look at a method called the "Sieve of Eratosthenes."
+This method was invented by Eratosthenes, a famous ancient Greek.
+You may have seen his name in your school textbooks.
+He was the first to correctly calculate the Earth's circumference using the shadow of an object and is known as the "father of geography."

-Back to the main topic, the core idea of the Sieve of Eratosthenes is the reverse of the conventional approach mentioned earlier:
+Back to the main topic.
+The core idea of the sieve method is the opposite of the usual approach:

-At this point, do you somewhat understand the logic of this elimination method?
-Let's look at our first version of the code:
+By now, you should understand the logic of this elimination method.
+Let's look at the first version of the code:

 class Solution {